ralarcon/dotnetcore-containerized-sql/README.md

 To launch the CI/CD workflow (Build image, push & deploy), you just need to make a change in the app code.
 You will see a new GitHub action initiated in the [Actions](../../actions) tab.

 ## Workflows YAML explained
-There are two workflows defined in your repo [Actions](../../actions) tab: the *Create Azure Resources* and the *Buid image, push, deploy*.
+As mentioned before, there are two workflows defined in the repo [Actions](../../actions) tab: the *Create Azure Resources* and the *Buid image, push, deploy*.
 ### Create Azure Resources
 Use this workflow to initially setup the Azure Resources by executing the ARM template which contains the resources definition.
 This workflow is defined in the [azuredeploy.yaml](.github/workflows/azuredeploy.yaml) file, and have the following steps: